ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 This viewpoint (and viewpoints similar to it) is convenient - just make money, ignore the carbon side and you are also saving the planet.

-**We cannot only focus on economic optimization to maximize carbon savings**.
+The central point of this work is the opposite - **we cannot rely only on economic optimization to maximize carbon savings**.

-A similar view was recently shared in *The Economist*, who uncovered [the truth about dirty assets](https://www.economist.com/leaders/2022/02/12/the-truth-about-dirty-assets):
+A similar view was recently shared in [The Economist](https://www.economist.com/leaders/2022/02/12/the-truth-about-dirty-assets):

 > Many funds claim that there is no trade-off between maximising profits and green investing, which seems unlikely for as long as the externalities created by polluting firms are legal and untaxed.

-This post supports this intuition - there is a difference between operating a battery to save money versus the planet.
+This post supports this intuition - there is a difference between making money and saving versus the planet.

 ## The importance of battery storage

 Battery storage is a key technology of the clean energy transition.
 Storage is necessary to manage a grid with high levels of intermittent generation, like wind and solar.
-Yet batteries, wind and solar are not all alike.
+Yet with batteries, wind and solar, one of these things is not like the other.

 Once a wind turbine or solar panel is built, operating that asset is straightforward - you generate as much as you can based on the amount of wind or sun available at that moment.
 There is no decision to make or opportunity cost to trade off - when the resource is available, you use as much as possible.